 - Now set this shortcut to the PrtSc button

-Below is an image of how the Flameshot tool will work on your system.
-You can take a screenshot and edit it right away before you save.
+You can take a screenshot and edit it right away before you save it.

-Another popular tool for taking screenshost on Ubuntu and all major Linux distros is Shutter.
+Shutter is another popular tool for taking screenshots on Ubuntu and all major Linux distros.
 It is free and can be easily downloaded.
-Despite its inactive interface, Shutter seems to be a perfect choice for capturing, handling and editing screenshots.
+Despite its inactive interface, Shutter seems to be a perfect choice for capturing, handling, and editing screenshots.
 However, one major con of this tool is that its editing feature is disabled by default.
-Shutter can also help to annotate, blur, crop and upload images to other sites like Flameshot.
+The shutter can also help to annotate, blur, crop, and upload images to other sites like Flameshot.